-Biennial Transmission Report
+Minnesota Transmission Owner's Biennial Transmission Report

 Minn.
 Stat. § 216B.2425 requires utilities that own or operate electric transmission facilities in the state to report by November 1 of each odd-numbered year on the status of the transmission system, including present and foreseeable inadequacies and proposed solutions.
-The last Biennial Transmission Report, summarized Commerce's Annual Transmission Adequacy Report to the legislature last year, was filed on November 1, 2021.
-The next one is due in November 2023.
+The transmission owners filed this year's report on November 1, 2023.
+The next one is due in November 2025.